-When I started blogging couple of years ago, everyone in the food blogoshpere talked about Pedatha’s Cookbook.
+When I started blogging couple of years ago, everyone in the food blogoshpere talked about Pedatha's Cookbook.
 That was the first time I heard about the book.
-Since everyone was talking about it, I went a head and bought myself a copy of Cooking at Home with Pedatha.
+Since everyone was talking so much about it, I went a head and bought myself a copy of Cooking at Home with Pedatha.
 This book is a collection of traditional vegetarian Andhra recipes and Pedatha is the oldest daughter of former President of India, Dr. VV.Giri.
 I bought the book almost an year and a half ago and have not tried any recipes from it yet.
 The main reason being it is a vegetarian cookbook.
-It was about time I tried some recipes from this cookbook and last week I made Pedatha’s Rasam Powder.
+It was about time I tried some recipes from this cookbook and last week I made Pedatha's Rasam Powder.
 Made half the recipe.
 Check out the rasam or chaaru recipe here.

 Preparation Time: 10 minutes (excludes cooling time)

 - Dry Roasting

 - Oil Roasting

 - 10 Curry Leaves

 - In a pan dry roast coriander, cumin and fenugreek seeds.
 Roast them separately, one at a time and let them cool.

 - Take oil in a pan and roast red chilies, curry leaves, pepper corns and heeng, one at a time.
 Don't roast all these ingredients together.
 Roast the red chillies until crisp and light red or brown in color, curry leaves until they turn dark green, hing for few 10 - 15 seconds and black peppercorns until the aroma arises.
 The recipe calls for roasting the pepper corns in ghee but I roasted them in oil instead.